Wham Bam

-"Wham Bam" is a 1976 song by the American group Silver, written by country songwriter Rick Giles.
+"Wham Bam" (also called "Wham Bam Shang-A-Lang") is a 1976 song by the American band Silver, written by country songwriter Rick Giles.
 It was the only charting song by the group.
 John Batdorf sings lead vocals.

 Background

 Arista executives gave the band the song to record, after concluding that none of the other tracks on the album they produced had single potential.
-Arista head Clive Davis himself co-produced their single.
+Arista head Clive Davis co-produced the recording.

 Charts

 The single's title, "Wham Bam", was shown as "Wham Bam Shang-A-Lang", and peaked at No. 16 on the US Billboard Hot 100 the week of October 2, 1976.
-It is ranked as the 70th biggest hit of 1976.
+It is ranked as the 71st biggest hit of 1976.
 The song also charted in Canada (No. 27), performing better on the Adult Contemporary chart (No. 17).